mjhorvath/Video-Game-Keyboard-Database/README.md

-# vgkd
-Video Game Keyboard Diagrams
+# Video Game Keyboard Diagrams

 A set of PHP forms and MySQL databases that generate keyboard control diagrams in a new browser window.
 You can select from among control bindings for various video games and other software.